 Tradeoffs

 Every database architecture has costs.
-AionDB's v0.1 tradeoffs are part of the product story.
+These are AionDB's.

-The strongest argument for AionDB is not that it beats mature systems on their home turf immediately.
-The strongest argument is that modern application data often has three shapes at once: relational facts, relationships, and embeddings.
-AionDB tries to make that combination a native database model instead of an integration problem.
+The argument is not that AionDB beats mature systems on their home turf.
+The argument is that modern application data often carries three shapes at once: relational facts, relationships, and embeddings.
+AionDB treats that combination as a database model instead of an integration problem.

 Where mature databases are stronger today